 CCA - Certified Coding Associate

-This is an entry-level AHIMA credential accredited by the National Commission for Certifying Agencies (NCCA).
-It is available strictly for medical coding specialists and requires a high school diploma along with a scaled score of at least three hundred out of four hundred on the exam.
+The National Commission accredits this entry-level AHIMA credential for Certifying Agencies (NCCA).
+It is available strictly for medical coding specialists and requires a high school diploma and a scaled score of at least three hundred out of four hundred on the exam.

 CCS & CCS-P - Certified Coding Specialist & Certified Coding Specialist - Physician-based

-CCS is for coders who work in hospitals and is geared towards mastery in medical information classification.
-CCS-P on the other hand is also a certification like the CCS, but with a specific target for those who work in physician-based environments like group practices or doctor’s offices.
+CCS is for coders who work in hospitals and is geared toward mastery of medical information classification.
+On the other hand, CCS-P is also a certification like the CCS, but with a specific target for those who work in physician-based environments like group practices or doctor’s offices.

 Career Outlook & Employment Variables

-The job prospect for future medical billers and coders is extremely high.
+The job prospect for future medical billers and coders is exceptionally high.
 The Bureau of Labor Statistics estimates that there will be a 9 percent rise in openings on a national scale.
-This is due to a host of reasons including continuous advancements in health technology, industrial changes, reform in health care, and of course the existing shortage that already exists in the field.
+This is due to a host of reasons, including continuous advancements in health technology, industrial changes, reform in health care, and, of course, the existing shortage in the field.

-To obtain edge over the field, applicants can distinguish themselves through professional certification, technical skills acquisition, and of course even more continuing education activities for bi-yearly recertification.
+To obtain an edge over the field, applicants can distinguish themselves through professional certification, technical skills acquisition, and even more continuing education activities for bi-yearly recertification.